omkar-sutar/MediaSync/README.md

 ## Installation 🚀

-To get started:
-1. Navigate to the [Releases](https://github.com/omkar-sutar/MediaSync/releases) section of this repository.
-2. Download the APK file of your desired release.
-3. Install the APK on your Android device.
+To get started, navigate to the [Releases](https://github.com/omkar-sutar/MediaSync/releases) section of this repository.
+Download and install the APK of the [latest](https://github.com/omkar-sutar/MediaSync/releases/tag/v1.0.0) release on your Android device.
-4. Grant the requested permissions upon the first launch to enable full functionality.
+Make sure to grant the requested permissions on the first launch of the app.

 <br>